YoshiyukiKono/CarND2/project-5/writeup.md

 Shift X/Y is the distnace between each point and the car.

 [Vehicle State & Actuators]

 See below.

 ### Model Predictive Control with Latency
 #### The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

-I dealted with the latency as described above.
+I dealted with the latency as described below.

 [State & Actuators (with latency: time t)]
 * x : velocity[t-1] x latency
 * y : 0